 Negative Interest Rates

-There are many different instances of negative interest rates throughout history, but more recently, these policies have been used to ward off deflation.
-The European Central Bank introduced its negative interest rate policy in 2014, and in January of 2016, the Bank of Japan unexpectedly did the same, cutting its benchmark rates below zero in a bold move to stimulate its economy and overcome persistent deflationary pressures in its economy.
+The European Central Bank introduced its negative interest rate policy in 2014; in January of 2016, the Bank of Japan unexpectedly did the same, cutting its benchmark rates below zero in a bold move to stimulate its economy and overcome persistent deflationary pressures.

 Banks may be reluctant to pass on the cost of negative interest rates to their customers because doing so may encourage them to move their assets.
-In these cases, lower interest rates would lower the profits of banks and discourage them from lending to riskier parties.
-Consumers facing a cost of having cash in the bank may decide to take the money out of the financial system altogether – although that scenario hasn’t materialized yet.
+In these cases, negative interest rates would lower the profits of banks and discourage them from lending.